xxc3nsoredxx/xxc3nsoredxx/yubikey_linux_2fa/README.md

 ACTION=="remove", SUBSYSTEM=="input", ENV{PRODUCT}=="*1050/407*", RUN+="/usr/local/bin/root_lock.sh"
 ```

-Since there isn't a builtin method to test for who's logged in that covers both physical and `su(1)`, I need to create a script to handle that that.
+Since there isn't a builtin method to test for who's logged in that covers both physical and `su(1)`, I had to create a script to handle that that.
 The script should check if root is logged in.
 Then lock and require the root password to unlock.
 If root is not logged in the script should do nothing.